October 14, 2016

 Specifically, the new partnership will provide mental health services to children and youth at the Roseland Neighborhood Health Center location, populations not currently served there.
 Additionally, all clients at this site will now have direct access to CCH’s comprehensive healthcare network, providing access to an array of quality mental and physical health care providers, clinics and hospitals across Cook County.

 “This expansion will provide a wider range of services to more Chicagoans and increase access in more of our city’s neighborhoods,” said CDPH Commissioner Julie Morita, M.D.
 “Through this renewed partnership with Cook County, our residents will soon have more opportunities to access the care they need to live a safe and healthy life.”

-“A person’s physical and mental health are interdependent,” said CCHHS CEO, Jay Shannon, M.D.
-“With CCHHS taking on these mental health outpatient services, we will be able to provide patients receiving mental health services seamless connectivity to health care providers within our system to address any physical health needs they may have, supporting their overall health and wellness.”
+“A person’s physical and mental health are interdependent,” said CCH CEO, Jay Shannon, M.D.
+“With CCH taking on these mental health outpatient services, we will be able to provide patients receiving mental health services seamless connectivity to health care providers within our system to address any physical health needs they may have, supporting their overall health and wellness.”

 “I’m pleased that today’s announcement will help more families and individuals receive quality, affordable mental health services right here in the Roseland community,” said 9th Ward Alderman Anthony Beale.
 “I look forward to continuing to work with the Chicago Department of Public Health and Cook County Health and Hospital Systems to expand access to quality mental health services across the city.”